Parallel Opportunistic Routing in Wireless Networks: Introduction

-In this paper, we analyze the benefits of fading by utilizing opportunistic routing in multi-hop transmissions when there are multiple randomly located S-D pairs in the network.
-One natural question is how scaling behaves when not all nodes in the network are source nodes.
-In this paper, we are interested in improving the number of supportable S-D pairs to maintain a constant throughput per S-D pair by using opportunistic routing.
+In this paper, we analyze the benefits of fading by utilizing opportunistic routing in multi-hop transmissions when there are multiple randomly located S--D pairs in a large wireless ad hoc network.
+Our routing protocol describes how multiple nodes perform opportunistic routing simultaneously in a massive scale.
+To our knowledge, such an attempt for the network model has never been conducted in the literature.
+Since the throughput scaling of a multi-hop protocol is far less than linear, it is natural to assume that only a subset of S--D pairs are active at a time and active S--D pairs are chosen in a round robin fashion.
+In this paper, we consider a general scenario where the the number of active S--D pairs scales as a function of $n$.
+We are interested in improving the number of simultaneously supportable S--D pairs to maintain a constant throughput per S--D pair by using opportunistic routing.

 In most network applications, power and delay are also key performance measures along with the throughput.
-The trade-off among these measures has been examined in the sense of scaling laws in some papers~\cite{NeelyModiano:05,ElGamalMammenPrabhakarShah:06,ElGamalMammenPrabhakarShah:06v2,ElGamalMammen:06}.
-In this paper, we analyze a power--delay trade-off of opportunistic routing and regular multi-hop routing as the number of S-D pairs increases up to the operating maximum.
-We first show the existence of a fundamental trade-off between the total transmission power per S-D pair and the average number of hops per S-D pair, i.e., delay.
-It is investigated whether or not power can be reduced at the expense of increased delay for both routing scenarios, but better trade-off can be obtained with opportunistic routing.
-The improvement comes from the multi-user diversity (MUD) gain over the conventional multi-hop routing.
-This increases the average received signal power, which in turn makes it possible to have more simultaneous transmissions since more interference is tolerated.
-We show this provides up to a logarithmic boost in performance.
-The advantage of the opportunistic routing over the conventional scheme is also evaluated by computer simulations, which show trends consistent with our theoretical predictions.
+The trade-off among these measures has been examined in terms of scaling laws in some papers~\cite{NeelyModiano:05,ElGamalMammenPrabhakarShah:06,ElGamalMammenPrabhakarShah:06v2,ElGamalMammen:06}.
+In this paper, we analyze a power--delay--throughput trade-off of both opportunistic routing and regular multi-hop routing as the number of S--D pairs increases up to the operating maximum, while per-node transmission rate is set to a constant.
+We first show the existence of a fundamental trade-off between the total transmission power consumed by all hops per S--D pair, the average number of hops per S--D pair, i.e., delay, and the number of active S--D pairs, which is proportional to the total throughput since we assume per-node transmission rate is a constant.
+It is investigated whether power can be reduced at the expense of increased delay for both routing scenarios, but a net improvement in overall power--delay trade-off can be obtained with opportunistic routing.
+The improvement comes from the MUD gain over the conventional multi-hop routing.
+This increases the average received signal power, which in turn makes it possible to have more simultaneous transmissions since more interference is tolerated while per-node transmission rate is maintained.
+More specifically, we show that such an MUD gain leads to a logarithmic performance improvement.

-In addition, we derive an upper bound on the total throughput scaling using the cut-set bound.
-It is shown that the achievable rates of the conventional and opportunistic routing schemes become close to the upper bound when the number of S-D pairs scales between $\log n$ and $n^{1/2-\epsilon}$ for an arbitrarily small $\epsilon>0$, which is the operating regimes in our work.